Charles M. Conlon: The Cobb photo

 On July 23, 1910, Conlon snapped an action photo of Cobb sliding into third.
 For publication, the original photo was cropped on the right, taking away almost half of the image.
 That is the version everyone saw until Baseball's Golden Age: The Photographs of Charles M. Conlon was published in 1993.
 The excised portion is included and shows more of the right-side bleachers, as well as the left arm of the third base coach.

 Conlon was actually on the field, being a common practice of the day, "behind third base, under the hood of a large, tripod-supported Graflex camera".
 He was positioned to the outfield side of the third base coach's box, in foul territory.
 Cobb was on second.
 New York third baseman Jimmy Austin was playing in for a possible sacrifice bunt.
-Cobb took off for third, directly toward Conlon, but the batter did not get the bunt down.
+Cobb took off for third, directly toward Conlon, but batter Sam Crawford did not get the bunt down.
 Austin backpedaled to take the throw from the catcher.
-Cobb tipped Austin over and the catcher's throw sailed away into left field.
-Presumably Cobb could have gotten up and scored, but the book does not elaborate.
+Cobb tipped Austin over and the throw from catcher Fred Mitchell sailed away into left field.
+Cobb got up and scored on the throwing error.

 Initially, there was a question as to whether Conlon got the shot or not.
 He changed plates, just to be safe, because he did not remember if he had squeezed the shutter bulb or not, and he knew it had potential to be a great shot.
 It turned out that he had, it was, and baseball had one of its most iconic images.

 Conlon however did not see much of a financial reward from his most famous image.
 In 1937, Conlon estimated he had received more than 1,000 royalty payments for the famous image, however these all ranged from only a dime to 50 cents.
 Many of his most famous photos now sell for five figures.

 Later life and death

-Conlon destroyed possibly thousands of his original glass plate negatives to clear space in his small home, stating in 1937 "Some years ago, I found that my plates were running me out of the house, so I destroyed hundreds of them.
+Conlon destroyed possibly thousands of his original glass plate negatives to clear space in his small home, stating in 1937 that "[s]ome years ago, I found that my plates were running me out of the house, so I destroyed hundreds of them.
 Perhaps it was a mistake, but where would I have kept them?
 It is possible that had we had a Cooperstown museum at the time, they would have found a haven there."

 Conlon retired to his hometown of Troy and died in 1945, predeceased by his wife and having no children or siblings.